-c.
-ASBS ocean receiving water must be sampled in the surf zone at the location where the runoff makes contact with ocean water (i.e., at “point zero”).
+G.3.c.
+The ASBS ocean receiving water must be sampled in the surf zone at the location where the runoff makes contact with ocean water (i.e., at “point zero”).
 Ocean receiving water stations must be representative of worst-case discharge conditions (i.e., co-located at a large drain greater than 36 inches, or if drains greater than 36 inches are not present in the ASBS then the largest drain greater than 18 inches.)
-Ocean receiving water stations are subject to approval by the participants in the regional monitoring program and the State Water Board’s Division of Water Quality and the applicable Regional Water Board(s).
+Ocean receiving water stations are subject to approval by the participants in the regional monitoring program and the State Water Board Executive Director and the applicable Regional Water Board(s) Executive Officer(s).
 A minimum of three ocean receiving water samples must be collected during each storm season from each station, each from a separate storm.
 A minimum of one receiving water location shall be sampled in each ASBS per responsible party in that ASBS.
-For parties discharging to ASBS in more than one Regional Water Board region, at a minimum, one reference station and one receiving water station shall be sampled in each region.
+For parties discharging to an ASBS in more than one Regional Water Board region, at a minimum, one reference station and one receiving water station shall be sampled in each region.

-d.
+G.3.d.
 Reference and receiving water sampling shall commence during the first full storm season following the adoption of these special conditions, and post-storm samples shall be collected during the same storm event when stormwater runoff is sampled.
 Sampling shall occur in a minimum of two storm seasons.
 Sampling may be limited to only one storm season for ASBS dischargers that have already participated in the Southern California Bight 2008 ASBS regional monitoring effort.

-e.
+G.3.e.
 Receiving water and reference samples shall be analyzed for the same constituents as stormwater runoff samples.
-At a minimum, constituents to be sampled and analyzed in reference and discharge receiving waters must include turbidity, pH, Ocean Plan Table 1 metals (provided at the end of this Attachment) for protection of marine life, Ocean Plan PAHs, pyrethroids, organophosphate pesticides, ammonia, nitrate, phosphates, and critical life stage chronic toxicity for three species.
+At a minimum, constituents to be sampled and analyzed in reference and discharge receiving waters must include turbidity, pH, Table 1 metals (provided at the end of this Attachment) for protection of marine life, California Ocean Plan PAHs, pyrethroids, organophosphate pesticides, ammonia, nitrate, phosphates, and critical life stage chronic toxicity for three species.
 In addition, within the range of the southern sea otter, indicator bacteria or some other measure of fecal contamination shall be analyzed.
+The following flowchart depicts how a discharger determines if their discharge is in compliance with natural water quality.

-Special Protection Section E.6 Flowchart to Determine Compliance with Natural Water Quality
+Flowchart to Determine Compliance with Natural Water Quality

 Table 1 - Monitoring Constituent List

-(Excerpted from California Ocean Plan dated 2015)
+(Excerpted from the 2019 California Ocean Plan Table 3 )